emilyantosch/shc_pr3_vl/SOL2/slides_4/main.typ

 #slide[
   #memo[
-    - Wie in vielen objektorientierten Sprachen:
+    - As in many object-oriented languages:
-      - Objekte der Klasse String sind unveränderbar (immutable).
+      - Objects of class String are immutable.
-      - Ihr Wert kann nach Erzeugung nicht modifiziert werden.
+      - Their value cannot be modified after creation.
-      - Zum mehrstufigen Aufbau existiert die Klasse StringBuilder ]
+      - For multi-stage construction, the StringBuilder class exists ]
 ]

 #slide[
-  #question[Welche Ausgabe erzeugt folgendes Programm?]
+  #question[What output does the following program produce?]
   #text(size: 16pt)[

     ```java